h-chagas/api-python/README.md

 ```

 ##### Data source:
-As this is a simple API, the data source will be a dictionary.
+As this is a simple API, the data source will be a dictionary:
 ```python
 books = [
     {